Pod Roșu Synagogue: History

 The Pod Roșu Synagogue was the second major synagogue to be built in Iași following the building of the Great Synagogue in Iași in 1671.
 In 1808, the Apter Rav, Rabbi Avraham Yehoshua Heschel moved to Iași to found a Chassidic community there (he was to leave only a few years thereafter).
 As the Great Synagogue (then called the Schulhof) prayed in Nussach Ashkenaz, the intended synagogue was to pray in Nussach Sephard and Nussach Ari.

 Despite the synagogue no longer standing, it is still recalled today as one of the major synagogues in Iași.

 The synagogue was built c.
 1810, and continued to pray in the Chassidic Nussach after the departure of the Rebbe of Apt.
 The Apter Rebbe built the synagogue from his own funds, though the completion of surrounding luxurious homes, which had been part of his contract with the parnassim of Iași, was unable to be realized.
 The text of the contracts is to be found in the Apter Rebbe's published correspondence.

 The synagogue had a Rebbe's chamber off of the main prayer hall, built in the style of Chassidic synagogues and courts in Poland.
 This chamber was unheated for many years, and devoted Chassidim prayed in the freezing cold despite this, to observe their Rebbe.
 There was also a large Menorah on the eastern wall.
 The Apter Rebbe's chair remained in the synagogue at least until the 1890s.

+The synagogue has been demolished during the Ceaușescu Systematization and destruction of Romanian synagogues.